partofthestars/PPGI-Toolbox/media/data/README.md

-The example data can be download given the following link: https://www.dropbox.com/s/vv6ethy5az16wt4/example_data.mat?dl=0
+The example data can be download given the following link:<br>
+https://www.dropbox.com/s/vv6ethy5az16wt4/example_data.mat?dl=0

 Place the example_data.mat file into this folder.